Stormchaser-cyber/Personal-Projects/Stock Data Web Scraper/Stock Data TODO.md

 * Adding documentation for functions ---------------------------------------------------> done
 * Get web scraper working again --------------------------------------------------------> done
 * Get web scraper to supress the warnings ----------------------------------------------> done
-* Converting and cleaning information from the downloaded csv stock file --------------->
+* Converting and cleaning information from the downloaded csv stock file ---------------> done
 	* Breaking up the file into different categories
 		* Symbols
 		* Name